 You can give a facelift to customer experience with a fresh strategy but if you don’t make the effort to reinvent constantly, you would lose the competitive advantage soon.
 It’s important for retailers, especially big companies to change or alter its course of action towards improving CX.

 Changing the ambiance of the store by changing design themes every season or reorganizing the retail space can grant customers a fresh experience.
 This doesn’t apply only to physical retail stores.
-Think of the array of changes you can do to your website to make customers feel like they are flipping through the pages of a magazine with fresh content at every turn.
+Think of the array of changes you can do to your ecommerce website to make customers feel like they are flipping through the pages of a magazine with fresh content at every turn.
 Also, focus on how you bring in new discounts and offers and introduce new products often.

 3. Prioritize Your Social Media Presence